jupyterhub/the-littlest-jupyterhub/docs/contributing/dev-setup.rst

      you can test it by running ``python3 -m tljh.installer``.

    * If you changed ``tljh/jupyterhub_config.py``, ``tljh/configurer.py``,
-     ``/opt/tljh/config.yaml`` or any of their dependencies, you only need to restart jupyterhub for them to take effect. ``systemctl restart jupyterhub`` should do that.
+     ``/opt/tljh/config/`` or any of their dependencies, you only need to restart jupyterhub for them to take effect. ``tljh-config reload hub`` should do that.

 :ref:`troubleshooting/logs` has information on looking at various logs in the container